 source: Arab journal of gastroenterology

-Boskovic A, Djuricic S, Grujic B, Stankovic I
+authors: Boskovic A, Djuricic S, Grujic B, Stankovic I summary/abstract:

 Clinicians should take note of the family history and be prepared to consider much earlier intervention if symptoms occur in a child with a family history of FAP.